Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Yefrig could be heard chittering loudly over the intercom.
 “I like that!
 We shall maneuver and proceed.
 SHIPFATHER OUT.”

-That put a halt on their conversation for now---both Daar and Stainless stood to get their mission loads fitted, just in case things went badly south.
+That put a halt on their conversation for now - both Daar and Stainless stood to get their mission loads fitted, just in case things went badly south.

 It was a good learning opportunity for the “Cherries” too.
 Abbot, Irish, Spider and Postal had taken the opportunity to learn shipboard firefighting duty, which was mandatory for any military personnel with any role whatsoever aboard HMS *Caledonia*, even if the role in question was effectively that of cargo.